ThomasSel/bank-tech-test/README.md

 Each transaction is represented as a hash, which contains the type of transaction, the amount, the date and the total balance of the account after the transaction.
-This array can be accessed using the `Account#history` method.
+This array can be accessed using the `Account#transactions` method.
 This class also ensures that we are not withdrawing too much money from an account.